 Developing self-awareness to manage emotions

 Self-awareness, a key component of Emotional Intelligence is your ability to correctly recognize your emotions and be mindful of them as they occur.
 We use our self-awareness skills to notice our feelings and judge if our needs are being satisfied.
-Naturally, strong self-awareness is necessary to become successful and a lack of it will limit our potential.
+Naturally, strong self-awareness is necessary to become successful, and a lack of it will limit our potential.
 You can strengthen your self-awareness by assessing what you do well and the skills you need to develop.
-Once you realize your skill level you can learn to lead with your strengths and develop strategies to strengthen skills you need to develop.
+Once you realize your skill level, you can learn to lead with your strengths and develop strategies to strengthen the skills you need to build.

 5 valuable tips for enhancing self-awareness